lightbend/cloudflow/docs/Getting Started.md

 **Verify the Blueprint**

 Cloudflow allows you to verify the sanity of the blueprint before you deploy the application on the cluster.
-It will check for unconnected end points, invalid streamlets and other issues related to the structure and semantics of the pipeline.
+It will check for unconnected endpoints, invalid streamlets and other issues related to the structure and semantics of the pipeline.

 ```
 sbt:sensor-data> verifyBlueprint